 Airbus aircraft are all designed with a common strategic and operational philosophy that extends from the first A320 FBW aircraft to its latest A350.
-A philosophical change to how one aircraft type operates would by definition need to be retrofitted to the entire fleet of more than 8,000 Airbus FBW aircraft!
+A philosophical change for one aircraft type would by definition need to be retrofitted to other aircraft types across the entire fleet of more than 8,000 Airbus FBW aircraft!

 I am not disappointed that Airbus will probably implement few of my recommend changes.
 It’s a lot easier for me to think of quick and short term narrow fixes to individual aircraft designs, than it is for Airbus to design and integrate these changes throughout all of their aircraft fleets.
 I am confident that the critical changes will eventually be implemented.

-I provide the feedback and lessons above to serve as tools for your toolbox of solutions that you might need one day when you face the unknown unknowns.
+Jaanus, I provide the feedback and lessons above to serve as tools in your toolbox of solutions you might need one day when you face the unknown unknowns.
 Every incident is different.
 Every incident has it’s own unique threats, risks and outcomes.
 So these “Technical Lessons from QF32” should only viewed in their context as another case study and food for thought.

-It is my life’s ambition to be a pilot, and my pleasure to fly the A380.
+It has been my life’s ambition to be a pilot.
+It has been my pleasure and honour to fly the A380.
 Come fly with me and I’ll show you why.